acyg/tetris/README.md

 # tetris

 A tetris game implemented with html canvas, css, javascript, jQuery.
-It features a scoreboard supported by Ajax request to a RESTful API.
+It features a scoreboard interfacing with a REST API adn Google Firebase realtime database.

 http://13.56.107.102/tetris/tetris.html will interfaces with MYSQL database.